Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Guest stars were another issue.
 MTV wanted Nirvana to have persons who were equally famous appear as guests.
 Kurt was having none of that, and I thank him for it.
 I wonder if I'd have ever heard of The Meat Puppets were it not for this album.

 My favorite tracks by far are "Plateau", and "Lake Of Fire".
 Brothers Cris and Kurt Kirkwood were the guest stars for the performance, and three of their Meat Puppet songs were performed.

 Exactly Like a Funeral

 Kurt Cobain was nervous about the whole project.
-Everyone seemed sure he was suffering through heroin withdrawals, and he'd never done an all acoustic show before, and then there was the newness of the material they'd chose, and the rushed preparations.
+Everyone seemed sure he was suffering through heroin withdrawals, and he'd never done an all-acoustic show before, and then there was the newness of the material they'd chosen, and the rushed preparations.
 There were no jokes or smiles from Kurt during the rehearsals.

 Decorations, chosen by Cobain, were to be Stargazer lilies, black candles, and a crystal chandelier.
 When the show's producer was told about these requests, the producer asked Cobain, 'you mean like a funeral?'
 Cobain was said to have replied, 'Yes.
 Exactly like a funeral.'